-The Bytes have begun some very creative games using Scratch and I can't wait to play them myself, especially the one that ends with the player winning a pile of bacon.
-They had to spend some time thinking about the instructions they would like to provide their players as well.
+The bytes have begun some very creative games using Scratch and I can't wait to play them myself, especially the one that is a comedic version of Star Wars.
+The campers had to spend some time thinking about the instructions they would like to provide their players as well.

 To kick off Think Camp, the campers took a peek at some famous journals - ranging from people like Albert Einstein, Leonardo da Vinci, to Taylor Swift.
 Each camper was then presented their very own Idea Book to include all their wonderful ideas throughout Think Camp.
 They all agreed that sometimes if you don’t write or sketch your idea it’s gone forever.

-New this year are Think Centers!
-In the middle of each day the campers have a time where they can choose a center.
+Each day the campers have a time where they can choose a Think Center.
 Our centers include:

 Bloxels Game Design: Bloxels is a hands-on, brains-on, creativity and technology experience.
 Bloxels uniquely unlocks kids’ innate creativity by leveraging something they love: video games.
 Kids can play and create fun games and channel their creative potential as they gain greater understanding of important topics like design logic, and computer science and demonstrate their knowledge of history, science and mathematics and more through the games they create.

-Code-a-Robot with Sphero & Romo: Two different robots that inspire a love of robotics, coding, and STEM principles... all through play.
+Code-a-Robot with Sphero, Dash & Dot: Three different robots that inspire a love of robotics, coding, and STEM principles... all through play.